Φ

 Testable Via

 fMRI studies comparing authentic inquiry vs. social performance of questioning.
-Framework predicts distinct aperture-activation patterns.
+Framework predicts distinct boundary-transparency patterns.

 testable